 Looking for the best Napoletana-style pizza in Pasadena?
 Located in the Playhouse District, Settlebello Pizzeria is the first-ever to be verified by the VPN in the US.

-This is why you’ll see the Vera Pizza sign right along with their store sign.
+This is why you’ll see the Vera Pizza sign and their store sign.
 To indicate that it is VPN certified.

 Is it as good as the pizza we’ve had in Naples?
 It’s somewhat close.
 I’m not going to complain because their pizzas really are delicious.
-You will taste the high-quality ingredients used, the woodburning fire on the crust and it will have that soft and soupy center that you’ll find in Neapoletana pizzas.
+You will taste the high-quality ingredients used, the woodburning fire on the crust, and it will have that soft and soupy center that you’ll find in Napoletana pizzas.
 The crust is airy and soft, just like it should be.

 The Margherita DOC is my go-to order.
 Their tiramisu for dessert is pretty good.

 Tarantino’s Pizzeria is your old-school neighborhood pizzeria joint located on Green St. This home-style Italian spot serves delicious pizzas and family-style Italian dishes.

 We really enjoyed the Papalucchi’s Special and added meatballs to it.
 We were surprised at how crispy the crust was when it came out.
 I loved that the meatballs were chunks broken up from bigger meatballs and were quite tasty.